AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Data Experimental Setup

 \subsection{miniImageNet}

 miniImageNet~\citep{Vinyals2016MatchingNetworks} is a widely used benchmark in few-shot learning.
 It consists of colour images grouped into 100 classes and is taken from the larger ImageNet dataset.
-It was specifically chosen as it is computationally more efficient than the full ImageNet dataset, making it well-suited for our experimentation.
+Each class contains 650 images, for a total of 65,000 images in the dataset. miniImageNet was specifically chosen as it is computationally more efficient than the full ImageNet dataset, making it well-suited for our experimentation.
 Each image was resized from its original resolution to $224\times224$ pixels.